TheGrum/rosarygen/README.md

  * Render - this is the real deal - opens each actual file in turn, streaming them into the final output file[s]

+ * RenderList - even 'realer' deal - if you are composing an MP3 CD as opposed to an Audio one, a rosary will fill only a tiny portion of it.
+RenderList lets you prepare a file to feed RosaryGen to produce multiple rosaries, chaplets, and prayers to fill such a CD.

 ### Filename Template